 1. Featuring Beautifully Carved Shrines: Nandi Hills

 Known for its scenic sunrise and pleasant climate, Nandi Hills is one of the most famous hill stations near Bangalore.
 Featuring beautifully carved shrines, this hill station is situated at a height of 4851 feet above sea level.
-Scattered with shrines and monuments, you can see a convoy of tourists during early hours catching a glimpse of the sunrise.
+Scattered with shrines and monuments, you can see a convoy of tourists during the early hours catching a glimpse of the sunrise.
 Some of the highlights include Bhoga Nandeeshwara Temple, Tipu’s Summer Residence, and Amrita Sarovar.

-Distance: 61 kms from Bangalore
+Distance: 61 km from Bangalore

 Read More: A complete guide to visiting Nandi Hills